Atiyakh/Fluxon/README.md

         if rowid:
             username = (await async_db.User.Check(async_db.where[async_db.User.id == request.userid], fetch=1, columns=['username']))[0][0]
             request.grant_access(
-                granted_operation=request.cloud_operations.create_directory, # as you can see operation flags are all encapsulated in the request itself for simplicity along side the basic `grant_access` authorization method. (inhanced access control features on the way!!) cloud_relative_path=username
+                granted_operation=request.cloud_operations.create_directory, # as you can see operation flags are all encapsulated in the request itself for simplicity along side the basic `grant_access` authorization method. (enhanced access control features on the way!!) cloud_relative_path=username
             )
             return {